 Powders in gummies settle.
 Oils in gummies float.
 Because black seed oil has a lower density than the gel matrix, it tries to rise as the gel sets.
 Cut a poorly made BSO gummy in half and you'll see more oil at the top than the bottom.
 That's a cGMP compliance problem.

-The fix?
-A controlled gelation curve using a slow-cooling tunnel with vibration tables.
+The fix is a controlled gelation curve using a slow-cooling tunnel with vibration tables.
 The vibration keeps oil droplets suspended until the gel matrix reaches its final set point.
 We also add carrageenan as a co-gelling agent with gelatin to increase the yield stress of the gel, physically trapping the droplets in place.

 The KorNutra Difference